unoplatform/uno/doc/articles/get-started-dotnet-new.md

 ## Uno Platform Blank Application (UWP, .NET 6)

-> .NET 6 Mobile support is currently in Preview, following Microsoft's support status.
-As of Uno 4.1, .NET 6 Mobile Preview 13 and above is supported with [Visual Studio 2022 17.2 Preview 1](https://visualstudio.microsoft.com/vs/preview).
-Previous releases of Visual Studio are not supported.

 This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Mac Catalyst, Skia/GTK (Windows, Linux, macOS), and Skia/Wpf (Windows 7 and 10).